oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 ##### Optional 3d.
 Using the traffic split facility of the service mesh

-You must have done the service mesh install and setup module before this one.
+You must have done the service mesh install and setup module, and the service mesh troubleshooting module before this one.

 This module looks at the traffic split capability in the service mesh implementations to see how it can be used for testing purposes, for example injecting faults to do some chaos engineering and test out the overall environment.